Benashael/AutoML/README.md

 # AutoML
-An web app which automates Machine Learning Tasks
+A web app which automates Machine Learning Tasks